Market Transition from Low to High Gas

 Once the exchange has been completed, the device ist marked as such.
 In addition, further specific details are documented.

-The device is labelled with a sticker concerning the exchange.
-A photo documentation of the sticker, barcode and tag of the is compulsory.
+The device is labelled with a sticker regarding the exchange.
+A photo documentation of the sticker, barcode and tag is compulsory.

 Establishing Quality Assurance Tests

-After the equipment has been registered, the quality of the completed retrofitting is continuously assed for quality assurance purposes according to the guidelines of the DVGW Merkblatt G 695 (M).
+After the equipment has been registered, the quality of the completed retrofitting is continuously assessed for quality assurance purposes according to the guidelines of the DVGW Merkblatt G 695 (M).

-The gas equipment test tasks for the equipment groups and single components can be proposed by the system or created manually.
+Gas equipment test tasks for equipment groups and single components can be proposed by the system or created manually.

 Implementing Quality Assurance